HarmonyHu/harmonyhu.github.io/_posts/2018-08-18-caffe-code.md

   optional string type = 2; // the layer type
-  repeated string bottom = 3; // the name of each bottom blob repeated string top = 4; // the name of each top blob

-  // The train / test phase for computation. optional Phase phase = 10;
+  repeated string bottom = 3; // the name of each bottom blob repeated string top = 4; // the name of each top blob optional Phase phase = 10;

-  // The amount of weight to assign each top blob in the objective.
-  // Each layer assigns a default value, usually of either 0 or 1,
-  // to each top blob.
   repeated float loss_weight = 5;

-  // Specifies training parameters (multipliers on global learning constants,
-  // and the name and other settings used for weight sharing). repeated ParamSpec param = 6;
+  repeated ParamSpec param = 6;

-  // The blobs containing the numeric parameters of the layer. repeated BlobProto blobs = 7;
+  repeated BlobProto blobs = 7;

-  // Specifies whether to backpropagate to each bottom.
-If unspecified,
-  // Caffe will automatically infer whether each input needs backpropagation
-  // to compute parameter gradients.
-If set to true for some inputs,
-  // backpropagation to those inputs is forced; if set false for some inputs,
-  // backpropagation to those inputs is skipped.
-  //
-  // The size must be either 0 or equal to the number of bottoms. repeated bool propagate_down = 11;
+  repeated bool propagate_down = 11;

-  // Rules controlling whether and when a layer is included in the network,
-  // based on the current NetState.
-You may specify a non-zero number of rules
-  // to include OR exclude, but not both.
-If no include or exclude rules are
-  // specified, the layer is always included.
-If the current NetState meets
-  // ANY (i.e., one or more) of the specified rules, the layer is
-  // included/excluded.
   repeated NetStateRule include = 8;
   repeated NetStateRule exclude = 9;

-  // Parameters for data pre-processing. optional TransformationParameter transform_param = 100;
+  optional TransformationParameter transform_param = 100;

-  // Parameters shared by loss layers. optional LossParameter loss_param = 101;
+  optional LossParameter loss_param = 101;

-  // Layer type-specific parameters.
-  //
-  // Note: certain layers may have more than one computational engine
-  // for their implementation.
-These layers include an Engine type and
-  // engine parameter for selecting the implementation.
-  // The default for the engine is set by the ENGINE switch at compile-time. optional AccuracyParameter accuracy_param = 102;
+  optional AccuracyParameter accuracy_param = 102;
   optional AnnotatedDataParameter annotated_data_param = 200;
   optional ArgMaxParameter argmax_param = 103;